front-lines-org/website/src/content/blog/ukraine/kyiv_offensive_(2022).md

 As the second phase of the invasion began, Kyiv was left generally free from attack apart from isolated missile strikes, one of which occurred during the 28 April visit of UN Secretary-General António Guterres, who met with Zelenskyy to discuss the fate of survivors at the siege of Mariupol.

-The following year, Ukrainian Defense Minister Oleksii Reznikov later recalled that a meeting with Russian authorities in February 2022.
-He said that about 3,000 Russian soldiers had died during the offensive (from Belarus) up to that point, and that the Russians refused to confirm or collect their dead.

 ### Bucha massacre
 Ukrainian authorities said that more than 300 civilian inhabitants of Bucha had been summarily executed.
 The bodies were discovered after the Russians withdrew.
 In total, 458 civilian deaths were recorded in Bucha, along with 1,300 deaths in Russian-occupied areas of Kyiv Oblast.